 Magpul M-LOK AFG

-Magpul pioneered the Angled Foregrip and the latest being the direct attach M-LOK AFG.
+Magpul pioneered the Angled Foregrip and the latest being the direct-attach M-LOK AFG.
 Angled foregrips often allow for the use of the famed Magpul C-Clamp grip, as well as making it easy to use modern lights, ulcers, and their remote button devices.
 It’s minimalist, comfy, and very easy to grip, pull rearward with, and aid in controlling your weapon.

 BCM Gunfighter Vertical Grip Mod 3

 The BCM Gunfighter Vertical Grip Mod 3 is not your traditional vertical grip.
 It’s a thin, stubby grip designed to be used with an angled grip on the handguard and the grip.
-This slightly more vertical design allows you to pull rearward on the gun and to maintain total control of that point of contact.
-This modern variant comes ready to direct attack to M-LOK slots as well.
+This slightly more vertical design allows you to pull rearward on the gun and maintain total control of that point of contact.
+This modern variant comes ready to direct attach to M-LOK slots as well.

 The Ergo Mini-Max is a short vertical grip, but it’s not so short that you can’t grip it and use it as a vertical grip.
 It’s not obnoxiously long either.
 The Mini-Max can be used in an angled style or gripped and ripped as a vertical grip.
 Ergo made them from metal, so they are tough and nails and machined very well.
 Ergo makes options to directly attach the grip to M-LOK, Keymod, and Picatinny rails.

 The best AR-15 Muzzle Devices are;